Irteza7/Fast_api/readme.md

 A FastAPI-based web application with features like user authentication, post creation, and voting.

+## Introduction

+This project was undertaken to gain hands-on experience with various aspects of modern web development, including API development, database management with both ORM and raw SQL, continuous integration and deployment (CI/CD), unit testing, and deployment using Docker, Render, and Ubuntu.
+The primary goal was to build a robust and scalable application while exploring and mastering these tools.

+## Documentation

+For a detailed description of the project, please refer to the [PROJECT REPORT](report.md).

 ## Features

 - **User Registration and Authentication**: Securely register and authenticate users using JWT.